Campaign group challenges lawfulness of arms sales to Saudi Arabia

 CAAT says it has returned to court because sales have resumed.

-“Campaign Against Arms Trade challenges the lawfulness of the continuing decision of the Secretary of State for International Trade that she will continue to grant licences for the transfer of military equipment to the Kingdom of Saudi Arabia for possible use in Yemen and that she will not suspend existing licences,” Ben Jaffey KC, who is leading CAAT’s legal team told judges in a written argument.
+Ben Jaffey KC, who is leading CAAT’s legal team, told judges in a written argument: “Campaign Against Arms Trade challenges the lawfulness of the continuing decision of the Secretary of State for International Trade that she will continue to grant licences for the transfer of military equipment to the Kingdom of Saudi Arabia for possible use in Yemen and that she will not suspend existing licences.

 “There has been a large-scale war in Yemen since 2014.